Nonreciprocal Weyl semimetal waveguide: Model

 where finite lifetime effects are neglected.
-Here $\omega_p^2={e^2\omega_F^2}/{3\pi^2 \epsilon_W \varepsilon_0 \hbar v_F}$ denotes the squared plasma frequency in the Drude-like (or single-band) approximation, in which one retains only the first term in Eq.~\eqref{permittivity}. $E_F=\hbar\omega_F$ is the Fermi energy and $E_c=\hbar\omega_c$ is a cutoff energy, determined by the range of energies in which a linear behavior is a good description of the electronic spectrum \cite{Kargarian2015} and transitions to other bands can be excluded.
+Here \mbox{$\omega_p^2={e^2\omega_F^2}/{3\pi^2 \epsilon_W \varepsilon_0 \hbar v_F}$} denotes the squared plasma frequency in the Drude-like (or single-band) approximation, in which one retains only the first term in Eq.~\eqref{permittivity}. \mbox{$E_F=\hbar\omega_F$} is the Fermi energy and $E_c=\hbar\omega_c$ is a cutoff energy, determined by the range of energies in which a linear behavior is a good description of the electronic spectrum \cite{Kargarian2015} and transitions to other bands can be excluded.
 While the plasma frequency is properly defined as the zero of the real part of \eqref{permittivity}, $\omega_p$ is a very good approximation for realistic values of the cutoff and Fermi energies.
-Interestingly, we find that $\omega_p$ can be close to $\omega_{F}$, in stark contrast to metals, where it is much smaller.
+Interestingly, $\omega_p$ can be comparable to $\omega_{F}$.

-In this problem there are three relevant frequency scales.
+There are three relevant frequency scales.
 The plasma frequency $\omega_p$ and the frequency $cb$ associated to the separation between the Weyl nodes are characteristic of the bulk.
-The finite size brings about the scale $c/R$, associate to the system's transverse size.
+The finite section introduces the scale $c/R$, associated to the transverse size.
 The dispersions of the electromagnetic field eigenmodes depend on the two dimensionless combinations

 which parametrize the radius of the inner cylinder of the WPW and the separation between the Weyl nodes.